-If you’re one of those people who we tricked into following us on Instagram (haha!) then you will have seen us share our half overwater, half underwater split-shot photos (a.k.a split level photos a.k.a over-unders) from places such as The Bahamas, Jamaica, Croatia and Sardinia.
+If you’ve been following us on Instagram for some time then you will have seen us share our half underwater, half overwater split-shot photos (a.k.a split level photos a.k.a over-unders) from places such as Maldives, The Bahamas, Jamaica, Croatia and Sardinia.
 A question that we get asked all the time is “guys, how do you take those half underwater, half overwater, over-under, split-level photo thingys?
 They look soooo cool”.
 Well, we use a really simple technique that anyone can follow and it doesn’t require any knowledge of professional photography.
-So, wait no longer because we’re about to share our very simple, 3-step technique with you…
+So, wait no longer because we’re about to share our very simple, 3-step tutorial with you…

-So you can take underwater split-shot photos like these…
+So you can take half underwater split-shot photos like these…

 Before you start, you’ll need to invest in 2 small pieces of equipment…

-If you don’t have one already, you’ll need to get a GoPro HERO action camera.
-We use a GoPro HERO4, which isn’t the cheapest gadget out there but we have endless fun with ours, so we’d happily recommend that you take a GoPro with you on EVERY trip, just like we do – and you can get one for a decent price these days over at Amazon (here).
+If you don’t have one already, you’ll need to get yourself a GoPro HERO action camera.
+We use both a GoPro HERO7 and a GoPro HERO4, which aren’t the cheapest gadgets out there but we have endless fun with ours, so we’d happily recommend that you take a GoPro with you on EVERY trip, just like we do!.

-Have you already got a GoPro HERO 3 or HERO5?
-This Dome Port is 100% compatible with the GoPro HERO3 and HERO3+.
-If you’ve got a GoPro HERO5, then you’ll need to use this Dome Port instead.
+Have you already got a GoPro action camera?
+The Telesin Dome Port (above) is 100% compatible with the GoPro HERO3, HERO3+ and HERO4.
+If you’ve got a GoPro HERO5, HERO6 or HERO7, then you’ll need to use the SHOOT Dome Port instead.

 STEP 1 – Set Up Your GoPro Camera